-The topic of estate planning usually conjures up thoughts of wealthy people with complicated situations.
-But if you own any kind of property (a house, car, registered retirement savings plan, life insurance) then you have an estate and as a result, you should also have a plan.
+The topic of estate planning usually conjures up thoughts of wealthy people with complicated situations but even with a modest income, if you own any kind of property, for example, a house, bank account, RRSP’s, life insurance, then you have an estate, and as a result, you should also have a plan.

-We recommend that every person keep a record of all your assets, make sure that you have your property titled correctly, and also make sure that you have the beneficiary arrangements set up properly, especially life insurance through work which many times gets overlooked, and in the event of marriage, a divorce, or the death of a beneficiary those don’t get changed.
+We recommend that every person keep a record of all your assets, that you have your property titled correctly, and that you have the beneficiary arrangements set up properly, especially life insurance through work which many times gets overlooked.

-How your property (such as a house) should be titled depends on your marital situation, but typically married couples want to have property titled joint with right of survivorship, so it’s important to check your deed to see if your home is titled this way.
-For bank accounts, you can have a beneficiary designation to transfer on death or payable on death.
-Although sometimes you can’t avoid probate, life insurance and other registered products such as RRSP’s with beneficiary designations will pass by contract.
-If property is titled in just your name, then it will have to go through probate.
+How your property should be titled depends on your marital situation, but typically married couples want to have property titled joint with right of survivorship.
+Although sometimes you can’t avoid probate, life insurance and other registered products (eg. RRSP’s) with beneficiary designations will pass outside the estate by contract.
+If property is titled in just your name, it will have to go through probate.

-Documents that are important to have regardless of your estate size: (1) a will is the first document that you need and a will is your opportunity to designate who gets your property; (2) a continuing power of attorney for property is the next important document and this document gives someone the right to make financial decisions for you if you are incapacitated or from a convenience perspective; for example, you could be traveling or out of the country and maybe the cell phone provider needs to be changed or your spouse needs to make a financial transaction – with a power of attorney for property he or she will be able to do that; (3) another important document is the power of attorney for care and this document gives someone the authority to make healthcare decisions on your behalf.
+Regardless of the value of your estate, every person should have the following important documents: (1) a Will is the first document that you need and it is your opportunity to designate who gets your property; (2) a Continuing Power of Attorney for Property gives someone the right to make financial decisions for you if you are incapacitated or from a convenience perspective, for example, you could be traveling and your spouse needs to make a financial transaction or decision, with a power of attorney for property he or she will be able to do that; (3) a Power of Attorney for Care gives someone the authority to make healthcare decisions on your behalf.

-We recommend that all of these important documents be kept in an organizational binder or envelope, including birth certificate, marriage license, divorce decree, passport, passwords, insurance papers, legal documents that we all have to keep up with, and it’s all located in one binder or envelope so that in the event of an emergency, such as a fire, you know where that is and can grab it and run out the door.
-We recommend that you put it in a fireproof safe at home or a bank security box.
+We recommend that all of your important documents, including Will and Powers of Attorney, be kept in one place, in a binder or envelope, so that if there is an emergency such as a fire, you know where it is and can grab it and run out the door.
+It is also a good idea to keep such important documents in a fireproof safe at home or a bank security box.